University of Oxford Department for Continuing Education

 Other Information

 The Foundations of Diplomacy Course offers a unique blend of academic and highly practical classes.
 It not only teaches you how to communicate clearly and confidently in spoken and written English, but also helps you to develop superior analytical, critical thinking, and presentation skills.
-If you are considering a career in diplomacy or intending to work for a government ministry, think tank, NGO or international organisation, it would be perfect for you.
+It is aimed at students who are considering a career in diplomacy or intending to work for a government ministry, think tank, NGO or international organisation.

 Course Structure